-3.1 The Australia - Singapore Confidential Memorandum of Understanding (MOU) of 27 May 1998 as amended permits code sharing is permitted, including on services operated by third country carriers.
+3.2 The MOU, as amended, permits code sharing, including on services operated by third country carriers.
 Any capacity used under a code share counts as not less than 25% of the seats available on the aircraft used for each code share service.